syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Callout-Annotation.md

 ## Working with included/existing free text callout annotations

 The included/existing free text callout annotations are moved, resized, edited, customized, and deleted.
-To perform these operations, select the included/existing free text callout annotation and right-click over the selected annotation, a pop-up context menu will appear with the following options:
+To perform these operations, select the included/existing free text callout annotation and right-click the selected annotation, and a pop-up context menu will appear with the following options:

 * Properties
 * Delete